 Car seats were obviously around when I was a child, not that I recall ever being in one.
 I spent a good part of my childhood rolling around the back of a van in a customized bed/table area (the table lowered to make a bed area, great for camping).
 Of course there was no legal requirement yet, not until I was closer to “booster age”.

 These days, parents do exhaustive research on car seat options.
-And many go the extra step of getting their car seats checked for proper installation by a Child Passenger Safety Technician, something unheard of even 25 years ago (the technician program was implemented in 1997).
+And many go the extra step of getting their car seats checked for proper installation by a Child Passenger Safety Technician —something unheard of even 25 years ago.
+(NHTSA, Safe Kids Worldwide and National Child Passenger Safety Board implemented the technician program in 1997.)

 But even now we don’t have 100% usage.

-While some crashes are unsurvivable, in recent year’s statistics more than 57% of deaths for children 0-15 were because the child was unrestrained.
+Some crashes are unsurvivable.
+Recent years’ statistics show more than 57% of deaths for children 0-15 were because the child was unrestrained.
 If (and there’s really no question here) they are so wonderful for keeping our kids safe, why isn’t there 100% usage now and why did it take so long to even get this far?
 Is it because of critics?
-Was there — and does there remain — some general sentiment that it’s not really needed, that it’s not really safer like all of us experts say?
+Was there some general sentiment that it’s not really needed?
+That it’s not really safer like all of us experts say?

 We want to know, have you ever questioned (even just once) the necessity of car seats?
 Share your comments below.

 By Amie Durocher, Creative Director at Safe Ride 4 Kids and certified CPS Tech since 2004

 Copyright 2018 Safe Ride 4 Kids.
 All rights reserved.
 You may not publish, broadcast, rewrite or redistribute this material without permission.
 You are welcome to link to Safe Ride 4 Kids or share on social media.